 - U+1D160 - musical symbol eighth note

 Latin-1 is an alternative name for the western European ISO-8859-1 character set.
 It is a SBCS whose code points match exactly those of Unicode, so it is also a subset of Unicode.
 The first 128 characters are the same as ASCII.
-The codepoint U+00E9 latin small letter e with acute (é) is in Latin-1 and is encoded by the single byte of value 0xE9.
+The next 128 characters represent various characters used in western Europe.
+For example, the codepoint U+00E9 latin small letter e with acute (é) is encoded in Latin-1 by the single byte of value 0xE9.
 Windows-1252 is the default code page on most Windows computers.
 It is identical to ISO-8859-1 except for the block of 32 characters between U+0080 and U+009F which is reserved for control codes in ISO-8859-1 but is used to add some extra printable characters in Windows-1252 (like the double quotation marks “ and ” and the euro symbol €).